 In this illustration, all 95\% level confidence intervals include 0 with the exception of the interval produced by district level clustering with the asymptotic cutoff.
-That is, all of the considered procedures which allow for spatial correlation would lead to failure to reject the null hypothesis that insurgent attacks have no effect on voter turnout at the 5\% level within the posited linear IV structure.
-There is substantive variation in the interval estimates provided by the various procedures more generally though.
+All of the considered procedures which allow for spatial correlation would lead to failure to reject the null hypothesis that insurgent attacks have no effect on voter turnout at the 5\% level within the posited linear IV structure.
+There is nonetheless substantive variation in the interval estimates provided by the various procedures.

 Both procedures based on clustered standard errors (UNIT and CCE), while producing intervals that cover zero when spatial correlation is allowed for, are relatively narrow when compared to IM and CRS.
 For both UNIT and CCE, we can see a mild discrepancy between the intervals produced under the asymptotic approximation and those produced by allowing a data-dependent decision threshold based on the parametric model.
-Specifically, within the parametric model underlying the simulation, controlling size at the 5\% level would correspond to rejecting the null only when the p-value is smaller than 0.006 or 0.022 for UNIT and CCE respectively (using the fixed number of groups approximation of \cite{BCH-inference}.)
-These differences suggest that the asymptotic approximation is potentially failing and suggest some caution should be made in relying on these results; see also \cite{Ferman:AssessInference}.
+Specifically, within the parametric model underlying the simulation, controlling size at the 5\% level would correspond to rejecting the null only when the p-value is smaller than 0.006 or 0.022 for UNIT and CCE, respectively (using the fixed number of groups approximation of \cite{BCH-inference}.)
+These differences suggest that the asymptotic approximation is potentially failing and suggest some caution should be exercised in relying on these results; see also \cite{Ferman:AssessInference}.
 We do note that the interval provided in column C.I. will exactly control size under the specified parametric model.
-However, we also find that both CCE and individual level clustering are relatively sensitive to misspecification of the parametric model underlying construction of the estimated Type I and Type II error rates when compared to IM and CRS in the simulation results reported in Section \ref{simulation}.
+However, we find that both CCE and individual level clustering are relatively sensitive to misspecification of the parametric model underlying construction of the estimated Type I and Type II error rates when compared to IM and CRS in the simulation results reported in Section \ref{simulation}.